aiidateam/aiida-core/docs/source/reference/rest_api.rst

           "url_root": "http://localhost:5000/"
         }

-2. Get a list of all available node types from database.
+2. Get a list of all available |Node| types from database.

     REST URL::